Reynolds Building: History

-The site of the Reynolds Building at Fourth and Main streets was previously home to Winston's first city hall, built in 1892 and used as the first Winston-Salem city hall after the 1913 merger.
+The site of the Reynolds Building at Fourth and Main streets was previously home to Winston's first city hall, built in 1892 and used as the first Winston-Salem city hall after the 1913 merger with the town of Salem.
 When the city needed a larger city hall, the old one was torn down.

-When completed for $2.7 million ($36.3 million in 2016 dollars) as the headquarters of R. J. Reynolds Tobacco Company, it was the tallest building between Baltimore, Maryland, Birmingham, Alabama, and the Miami-Dade County Courthouse, and it won a national architecture award.
+When completed for $2.7 million ($36.3 million in 2016 dollars) as the headquarters of R. J. Reynolds Tobacco Company, it was the tallest building between Baltimore, Maryland; Birmingham, Alabama; and the Miami-Dade County Courthouse, and it won a national architecture award.
 It succeeded the Nissen Building in Winston-Salem as the tallest building in North Carolina.
 Winston Tower succeeded the Reynolds Building as tallest in the state.

 The building is well known for being a design inspiration for the much larger Empire State Building that was built in 1931 in New York City.
 There is a legend that every year the staff of the Empire State Building sends a Father's Day card to the staff at the Reynolds Building in Winston-Salem to pay homage to its role as predecessor to the Empire State Building.
 It was listed on the National Register of Historic Places in 2014.

 The building was designed, just as the Empire State Building, for the purpose of corporate offices with retail outlets on the first floor.
 Shreve & Lamb, the architects, were asked for "an effect of conservatism along with attractiveness, but to avoid flashiness."
 But regarding the result, a 1997 Winston-Salem Journal article said, "city residents could be forgiven for wondering whether the architects followed the directive" because "Gray-brown marble from Missouri, black marble from Belgium and buff-colored marble from France covered the walls and floor.

 The ceiling was festooned with gold leaves, and the grillwork, elevator doors and door frames were bright, gleaming brass."
 The stock market crash of 1929 hurt the Reynolds Building's leasing business temporarily, but it was more successful than other similar buildings at leasing offices.
 Its promotional brochure said that the 14th, 15th, and fourth floors were reserved for doctors and dentists, but this might not have been the case.
 Most of the offices were occupied by organizations related to the tobacco industry, such as railroads, insurance companies, and attorneys.